Date: 01-29-2025

 Education Abroad staff:

-• facilitate and ensure access to education abroad for students from diverse backgrounds and students from underrepresented groups
+- facilitate and ensure access to education abroad for all UVA students

 Lorna Sundberg International Center staff and volunteers: